 To ensure we are using reputable suppliers we maintain a database based around questions & answers given concerning Modern Slavery.
 Old and new suppliers are required to satisfy our policy in line with any updates to the Modern Slavery laws.
-Internally, we plan to conduct annual audits to track our performance with Modern Slavery requirements.
+Internally, we have worked closely with our suppliers to better understand how they are mitigating the risks of Modern Slavery.
+We are currently reviewing our Supplier Code of Conduct to outline the minimum ethical standards that must be met by our supplies.
+This Code of Conduct will not supersede or alter the supplier's regulatory and contractual obligations.
+Instead, it will work in conjunction with these obligations.
+All suppliers will receive a copy of this in the next reporting period.

 While we are confident in the suppliers we use, there is still a risk of being given misleading information.
 In some minor instances, we use an intermediary / broker to arrange production and orders we do not deal directly with the manufacturer.
 In these cases, we rely on the broker to give assurances that Modern Slavery is not occurring in connection with the manufacture of our goods.
-It has not been reasonably practicable to inspect all manufacturing sites during COVID-19, particularly those located internationally.
-Instead, enhancement to our contracts and questionnaires and more regular audits of our processes going forward will allow for a better understanding of, and greater confidence in, our suppliers' processes.
+It is not been reasonably practicable to inspect all manufacturing sites particularly those located internationally.
+Instead, we have been able to enhance our contracts, questionnaires and conduct more regular audits of our processes (having an internal committee that meets regularly) allows for a better understanding of, and greater confidence in, our suppliers' processes.